aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isSharedFormula() {#isSharedFormula--}

+<b>@deprecated.</b> Please use the 'isSharedFormula' property instead.
 Indicates whether the cell formula is part of shared formula.

 ```javascript
 isSharedFormula() : boolean;